saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 </rpc-reply>
 ```

 Here we can see what fields contain the information we are looking for.
-The fields are:
+The fields we are looking for are the following:
 - neighbor-id
 - neighbor-address
 - interface-name